This true-life story of Abkhazi Garden is far more fascinating than any fiction.

 The day was gorgeous.
 Sunny, not a cloud in the sky and 24 C. It can't get any better than that.

 You could take your circular polarizer with you and cut down the glare but face it... no fix is as good as a light cloud cover.
 If you carry some "shade-making" fabric or sheet of styrofoam... yes, it solves the problem for close-up shots of one or a few flowers.

 But it's a pain to carry all that stuff around and it won't help with landscape photography.
-So, if you can't come back on a day that offers more even light, just make the most of it and enjoy yourself.
+So, if you can't come back on a day that has more even light, just make the most of it and enjoy yourself.